 Use existing cash transactions

 You can use a credit note to counterbalance an invoice's due amount.
-The above picture's amount due is £1,260.00 and by selecting "Apply credit" in the payments options window you can see all credit notes not yet correlated with an invoice.
+In the picture below the amount due is £6,000.00 and by selecting "Apply credit" in the payments options window, you can see all credit notes not yet correlated with an invoice.

 In case you need to correlate an amount to several documents please visit our "Bulk document payments" article.